jesseloudon/jesseloudon.github.io/_posts/2021-03-21-Azure Spring Clean DINE to Automate your Monitoring Governance with Azure Monitor Metric Alerts.markdown

 | policyset_definitions  | azurerm_policy_set_definition | monitoring_governance                  | 1
 | policy_assignments     | azurerm_policy_assignment     | monitoring_governance                  | 1

-> There's plenty of detailed README action within this project so I won't duplicate the Terraform code here.
+> There's plenty of detailed README action within this project so I'm hesitant to duplicate the Terraform code here as the JSON pattern is nearly identical to what I've shown above with Bicep.
 You can find the full repo at [terraform-azurerm-policy](https://github.com/globalbao/terraform-azurerm-policy)

 ### Implementation/Testing Flow
 To deploy/test this example with Terraform ensure you have at least [hashicorp-terraform](https://releases.hashicorp.com/terraform/0.13.6/) version 0.13.6.
 I also recommend grabbing the [HashiCorp Terraform VSCode extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform) to benefit from syntax highlighting and other awesome editing features for your .tf files.